Peering Behind the Shield: Guardrail Identification in Large Language Models: Problem Statement

 \section{Problem Statement}

-\mypara{Preliminary} At the core of these AI agents lies a base LLM $\mathcal{F}$ that drives their functionality, which suffers from security risks such as jailbreak attacks~\cite{SCBSZ24,ZWKF23,LXCX23,ZYPDLWW24} and prompt injection attacks~\cite{LJGJG24, ZLYK24, DZBBFT24,YWSJX23}.
+\mypara{Preliminary} At the core of these AI agents lies a safety-aligned LLM $\mathcal{F}$ that drives their functionality, but still suffers from security risks~\cite{SCBSZ24,ZWKF23,LXCX23,LJGJG24,YWSJX23}.
 To ensure the security and compliance of these AI agents, additional mechanisms known as input and output guardrails $\mathcal{G}$ are often implemented.
-Specifically, the input guardrail $\mathcal{G}_i$ evaluates user inputs $x$ to determine whether they should be forwarded to the base LLM.
+As shown in \Cref{figure:overview}, the input guardrail $\mathcal{G}_i$ evaluates user inputs $x$ to determine whether they should be forwarded to the LLM.
 If the input $x$ is deemed high-risk, policy-violating, or jailbreak prompts, i.e., $\mathcal{G}_i(x)=\texttt{unsafe}$, the agent then returns \texttt{refuse} without processing it further.
-However, with attacks like jailbreak attacks, even though the prompt input may be considered \texttt{safe}, the LLM's response could contain harmful content.
+Otherwise, the safety-aligned LLM would react to the input $x$, either generating responses or returning \texttt{refuse} if it perceives unsafe.
+However, with attacks like jailbreak attacks, even though the prompt input may be considered \texttt{safe} by both the input guard $\mathcal{G}_i$ and the LLM $\mathcal{F}$, the LLM's response could still contain harmful content.
 Therefore, in real-world applications, solely monitoring input may not be sufficient, which motivates the deployment of output guardrails.
-The output guardrail $\mathcal{G}_o$ monitors the base LLM's responses to avoid policy violations.
-If a response is non-compliant, i.e., $\mathcal{G}_o(x)=\texttt{unsafe}$, the agent would withhold the output and return \texttt{refuse}.
+The output guardrail $\mathcal{G}_o$ monitors the LLM's response $y$ to avoid policy violations.
+If a response is non-compliant, i.e., $\mathcal{G}_o(x)=\texttt{unsafe}$, the agent would withhold the output and return \texttt{refuse}; otherwise, the agent would output the response $y$.

-\mypara{Threat Model} The goal of guardrail identification is to determine whether a candidate guardrail is deployed in a black-box AI agent without knowledge of the backend LLM or the presence of input/output guardrails.
-We assume we have white-box access to the candidate guardrail while can only query the black-box AI agent and get responses.
-A successful guardrail identification provides deeper internal knowledge of AI agents.
-With such knowledge, attackers can design more effective attacks.
-For example, if an open-sourced guardrail is identified, the attacker can iteratively refine adversarial prompts and harmful outputs through local testing to evade detection.
-Meanwhile, this knowledge also helps red team operators attribute test failures, distinguishing whether successful defenses stem from external guardrails or the LLM's built-in safety mechanisms.
-By identifying the deployed guardrails, operators can examine adversarial prompts against them in isolation, enabling more precise attribution of defensive effectiveness.
+\mypara{Goal} The goal of guardrail identification is to determine whether a guardrail or its derivative is deployed in an AI agent.
+The derivative refers to further customized versions of the guardrail, such as those that are fine-tuned or instruction-tuned.